K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Introduction

-To enhance the diversity and representativeness of datasets, it is crucial to explore a wider range of acquisition paradigms and signal modalities beyond conventional walking tasks.
-As summarized by \cite{SeNic}, sEMG, as a characterization of muscle action potentials, is subject to various nonideal conditions arising from different human-robot-environment interactions, such as electrode shifts, muscle fatigue, inter-day differences, and individual variability.
+To increase the diversity and representativeness of datasets, a wider range of acquisition paradigms and signal modalities beyond conventional walking tasks must be explored.
+Evidence from sEMG-driven prosthesis research suggests that locomotion intention can be inferred from wearable biosignals, highlighting the robustness requirements arising from terrain variations and subject-specific biomechanics \citep{hussain2020intent}.
+As summarized by \citet{SeNic}, sEMG signals characterize muscle action potentials and are susceptible to various non-ideal conditions arising from different human-robot-environment interactions, such as electrode shifts, muscle fatigue, inter-day differences, and individual variability.
 These conditions have been less explored in studies of lower limb motion datasets.
-Investigating these conditions contributes to the laboratory's intention recognition technologies for real-world applications and enhances our understanding of biomechanics.
-With respect to signal modality, researchers investigating muscle deformation measurement methods have explored the use of brightness-mode ultrasound to analyze parameters such as the pennation angle and its relationship with joint torque during muscle contraction \cite{BUS_Exosuit, BUS_Force}.
-Despite advancements in the miniaturization of wearable devices \cite{BUS_Imaging}, hardware constraints and computational demands remain significant challenges.
-Recent advancements in amplitude mode ultrasound (AUS), a lightweight technique for measuring muscle thickness, offer promising solutions for obtaining biomechanical data beyond sEMG and have been widely applied in the recognition of hand and wrist motions \cite{AUS_Cyber, AUS_Online, SMG_TMECH, AUS_TIE}.
-AUS employs one-dimensional scanning to track muscle depth variations, minimizing the dependence on image processing algorithms and complex instrumentation.
-Therefore, AUS provides a representation of mechanical output by measuring muscle deformation, effectively compensating for the limitations of sEMG, which is susceptible to neurological conditions, thereby improving the insight into muscle physiological mechanisms.
-However, its application in estimating mechanical loads during continuous lower limb movements remains less explored \cite{AUS_Torque}.
+Investigating these non-ideal conditions is critical for implementing intention recognition technologies developed in the laboratory in real-world applications and increasing our understanding of biomechanics.
+With respect to signal modality, researchers investigating muscle deformation measurement methods have explored the use of brightness-mode ultrasound to analyze parameters such as the pennation angle and its relationship with joint torque during muscle contraction \citep{BUS_Exosuit, BUS_Force}.
+Despite advancements in the miniaturization of wearable devices \citep{BUS_Imaging}, hardware constraints and computational demands remain significant challenges.
+Recent advancements in amplitude mode ultrasound (AUS), a lightweight technique for measuring muscle thickness, offer promising solutions for obtaining biomechanical data in addition to sEMG signals, and such methods have been widely applied in the recognition of hand and wrist motions \citep{AUS_Cyber, AUS_Online, SMG_TMECH, AUS_TIE}.
+In AUS, one-dimensional scanning is employed to track muscle depth variations, thereby minimizing the dependence on image processing algorithms and complex instrumentation.
+Therefore, AUS provides representations of mechanical outputs by measuring muscle deformation, thereby effectively compensating for the limitations of sEMG, which is susceptible to neurological conditions, thereby elucidating muscle physiological mechanisms.
+However, its application in estimating mechanical loads during continuous lower limb movements remains less explored \citep{AUS_Torque}.
 In summary, large-scale multimodal datasets that encompass a wide range of complex environments and movement patterns are lacking.
 This gap limits the availability of comprehensive human motion data and hinders the progression of rehabilitation robotics technology.